gokulsabari22/cardio_rag/README.md

 # Interacting with the agent

-First, make sure that your environment variables are set in .env file.
+Before running the agent, ensure that your environment variables are set in the `.env` file:

+'''python
 PINECONE_API_KEY = <YOUR API KEY>
 GOOGLE_API_KEY = <YOUR API KEY>
 LANGCHAIN_API_KEY = <YOUR API KEY>
 GROQ_API_KEY = <YOUR API KEY>
 TAVILY_API_KEY = <YOUR API KEY>
+'''